 There’s an old saying, “Happy wife, happy life.”
 This same relationship exists between your subscribers and ISP.
 The happier the customers, the longer they stick around, pay their fees and the longer you can keep the doors open.
 Know your customers to figure out how to make them happy.

 Some experts say outstanding customer service pays big.
-True, but they miss the real point – the payoff comes from knowing your customers.
+True, but they miss the real point – the real payoff comes from knowing your customers.

-Success-minded WISPs model marketing and retention efforts on the traits of their best subscribers because they are the customers who are willing to pay their subscription fees, stay the longest and complain the least.
+Success-minded ISPs model marketing and retention efforts on the traits of their best subscribers because they are the customers who are willing to pay their subscription fees, stay the longest and complain the least.
 You don’t have to work as hard to get them on-board or to retain them.

 This article helps you find out who your best customers are so you can get more of them.
 But, before discussing who your ideal customers are, let’s figure out who you are to them.

-Which WISP are You to Your Customers?
+Which ISP are You to Your Customers?

 None of us can be all things to all people.
 Your customers are usually looking to you to provide one of three things:

 - A bargain